Create an organization relationship in Exchange Online

 In new organization relationship, in the Relationship name box, type a friendly name for the organization relationship.

-In the Domains to share with box, type the domain for the external Office 365 or Exchange on-premises organization you want to let see your calendars.
-If you need to enter more than one domain, separate the domain names with a comma.
-For example, contoso.com, service.contoso.com.
+In the Domains to share with box, type the domain for the external Microsoft 365, Office 365, or Exchange on-premises organization you want to let see your calendars.
+If you need to add more than one domain, you can do it after you create the organization relationship by editing it.

 Select the Enable calendar free/busy information sharing check box to turn on calendar sharing with the domains you listed.
 Set the sharing level for calendar free/busy information and set which users can share calendar free/busy information.